Hadeharia/Radical-Red-Bingo/README.md

 This Json file is intended for use on Bingosync.
 When using Bingosync, select Custom (Advanced) as the "Game" ( it should be at the bottom of the dropdown), and Randomized as the "Variant".
 Then, paste the JSON file into the "Board" - this will generate a board from 25 random squares.

+This code is intended to be used for Bingo with Pokemon Radical Red.
+Documentation for the game is available below - this is not a guide to the game or affiliated in any way, merely an alternative way to play it.

 To replace a goal, simply change its name within the files.
 For example, if you want to remove Blastoise and replace it with Torchic, simply replace the instance of "Blastoise" with "Torchic".
 Pretty simple.

 I recommend using the resources below to reshuffle Pokemon, Abilities, TMs, Items and Types generated - the existing ones are merely a sample.
 They haven't all been added to ensure relatively balanced and varied boards - use your own knowledge of the game and tastes to shuffle goals and numbers as you see fit.